aatifsohel/100-days-of-code/round-2-log.md

 ### R2D60 - June 20, 2023
 Today, I implemented search results pagination feature in the forkify app.
 I coded for 2 hours.

+### R2D61 - June 21, 2023
+Today, I implemented a feature for updating the recipe and made a algorithm for it.
+I coded for 2 hours.

+### R2D62 - June 22, 2023
+Today, I implemented bookmark feature in the forkify app.
+Adding and removing bookmark.
+Bookmark section is not coded yet.
+I coded for 2 hours.